It doesn’t get any simpler than olive oil pasta. It’s the simplest of pasta sauces, and one of the most delicious.

 - 1 teaspoon kosher salt

-- Meanwhile, heat the olive oil and the garlic in a medium saucepan over medium heat.
+- While the pasta is cooking, heat the olive oil and the garlic in a medium saucepan over medium heat.
 Cook the garlic until just golden, then promptly remove from heat.

 - Drain the pasta into a colander.
-Don't drain too well - it's OK and in fact preferable if a little of the cooking water stays in the pasta.
+Don't drain too well - it's OK and in fact preferable if a little of the cooking water adheres to the pasta.

 - Return the pasta to the hot, empty stockpot.
 Pour the garlicky olive oil on top, scraping every last drop with a spatula, add salt and pepper and mix well.